auth0/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-apis.md

 With step-up authentication, applications that allow access to different types of resources can require users to authenticate with a stronger mechanism to access sensitive information or perform certain transactions.

-For instance, a user may be allowed to transfer money only after they have confirmed their identity using <dfn data-key="multifactor-authentication">multi-factor authentication (MFA)</dfn>.
+For instance, a user of an employee intranet may be allowed to transfer money between retirement funds only after they have confirmed their identity using <dfn data-key="multifactor-authentication">multi-factor authentication (MFA)</dfn>.

-When your <dfn data-key="audience">audience</dfn> is an API, you can implement step-up authentication with Auth0 using <dfn data-key="scope">scopes</dfn>, <dfn data-key="access-token">Access Tokens</dfn> and [rules](/rules).
+When your <dfn data-key="audience">audience</dfn> is an API, you can implement step-up authentication with Auth0 using <dfn data-key="scope">scopes</dfn>, <dfn data-key="access-token">Access Tokens</dfn>, and [rules](/rules).

 ## How it works

-When an application wants to access an API's protected resources it must provide an Access Token.
+When an application wants to access an API's protected resources, it must provide an Access Token.
 The resources that it will have access to depend on the permissions that are included in the Access Token.
 These permissions are defined as **scopes**.

 For example, a banking API may accept two different levels of authorization: view account balance (scope `view:balance`) or transfer funds (scope `transfer:funds`).
 When an application asks the API to retrieve the user's balance, then the Access Token should contain the `view:balance` scope.
-In order to transfer money to another account the Access Token should contain the `transfer:funds` scope.
+To transfer money to another account, the Access Token should contain the `transfer:funds` scope.

-A flow for this example is the following:
+The flow for this example:

 1. The user logs in to the application using username/password authentication.
-The standard login gives to this user the ability to interact with their API and fetch their balance.
-This means that the Access Token that the app receives after the user authentication contains the scope like `view:balance`
+The standard login gives this user the ability to interact with the API and fetch their balance.
+This means that the Access Token that the app receives after the user authenticates contains the `view:balance` scope.
-1. The application sends a request to the API to retrieve the balance, using the Access Token as credentials
+2. The application sends a request to the API to retrieve the balance, using the Access Token as credentials.
-1. The API validates the token and sends the balance info to the application
+3. The API validates the token and sends the balance info to the application, so the user can view it.
-1. Now the user wishes to transfer funds from one account to another, which is deemed a high-value transaction.
-The application sends a request to the API using the same Access Token
+4. Now the user wishes to transfer funds from one account to another, which is deemed a high-value transaction that requires the `transfer:funds` scope.
+The application sends a request to the API using the same Access Token.
-1. The API validates the token and denies access since it's missing the required scope `transfer:funds`
+5. The API validates the token and denies access because the token is missing the required `transfer:funds` scope.
-1. The application redirects to Auth0 and a rule is used to challenge the user to authenticate with MFA since a high-value scope was requested.
-Once the user successfully authenticates with MFA, a new Access Token which includes this scope is generated and sent to the application as part of the response
+6. The application redirects to Auth0, where a rule is used to challenge the user to authenticate with MFA since a high-value scope was requested.
+Once the user successfully authenticates with MFA, a new Access Token that includes the correct scope is generated and sent to the application as part of the response.
-1. The application sends again the transfer funds request using the new Access Token, which includes the `transfer:funds` scope.
+7. The application sends another transfer funds request using the new Access Token, which includes the `transfer:funds` scope this time.
-1. The API validates the token, discards it (thereby treating it like a single-use token) and proceeds with the operation
+8. The API validates the token, discards it (thereby treating it like a single-use token), and proceeds with the operation.

 ## Validate Access Tokens

-The API needs to do more validations than just check the scope.
+Besides checking the scope, the API must perform additional validation on the Access Token.
+It must also:

-1. Verify the token's signature.
-The signature is used to verify that the sender of the token is who it says it is and to ensure that the message wasn't changed along the way.
+* verify the token's signature, which is used to verify that the sender of the token is who it says it is and to ensure that the message wasn't changed along the way.

-2. Validate the standard claims:
+* validate the standard claims:

     | Claim | Description |
     | --- | --- |